-The thoroughgoing of the Trump administration has shown no restraint terminating almost all legal protections DACA, TPS, and DED for undocumented immigrates.
+The thoroughgoing of the Trump administration has shown no restraint terminating almost all legal programs like DACA, TPS, and DED that protected undocumented immigrates.
 The POTUS mass deportation and detention polices have risen to the level of a humanitarian crisis.
 According to various reports over 20 people have died in these detention centers since 2010.
 An official report provided by ICE (Immigration and Customs Enforcement) includes a total of 12 fatalities, with 3 deaths occurring in 2019.
 There are also reports of rampant pedophilia and sexual abuse in these detention centers.
 In 2019, the newly elected democratic House majority passed the DREAM and Promise Act.
 It was reintroduced by Rep. Lucille Roybal-Allard with the purpose to mitigate the efforts of the Republican and Trump administrations campaign against undocumented immigrants.
 But it is still unclear what the majority Republican senate and executive branch will do in response.
 The bill may have to go through several reiterations before it can pass.
 The Trump administration has continued its campaign against illegal entry.
 The United States Border Patrol (USBP) has undergone several expansions, its latest in 2017 was perhaps its biggest.
 Its annual budget grew to just over 3.5 billion.
 Trump has also issued an order that the USBP hire an additional 5,000 agents.
 The debate over boarder protection and public security is still a controversial issue amongst Americans and its political leaders.
 Yet, is this solving the problem or is there a more pragmatic solution?